Have you bought into the craze yet? We can't quit these colorful buttercream cakes with chocolate dripping oh-so-luxuriously down the sides.

 Once you have a runny, silky and bump-free glaze, you're ready to roll!

 Now for the fun part!
 Get that ganache a bright, vibrant hue by adding gel or paste coloring.

 Pro tip: You'll need a good gel or paste food color that's compatible with chocolate, so make sure you check the label.
-There are a few food colors out there that don't play well with chocolate.
+There are a few pigments out there that don't play well with chocolate.

-To get that perfect dripped look on the sides, spoon your glaze mixture on little by little.
-Go small to maintain some control over the drips.
-Some perfectionists even use a piping bag rather than a spoon to apply the ganache, for even more control.
+To get a perfect dripped look on the sides, spoon your glaze mixture on little by little around the edges.
+Go small to maintain control over the drips.
+You can also use a piping bag or even a squeeze bottle like Joshua John Russell for a perfectionist's pour.

 Whatever your approach, avoid putting too much glaze on the top.
 That happens in the next step.

 Once the sides are looking good, fill the top with the rest of your glaze.
 Spoon this on bit by bit to avoid a big mess.

 Got some extra ganache?
 Use it to whip up some decadent DIY candy!